-Knowledge surveys are a special kind of student ratings instrument.
+Knowledge surveys (see Case stories at http://elixr.merlot.org/) are a special kind of student ratings instrument.
 They constitute a direct and detailed portrayal of content learning from the viewpoint of students.
 They too are strongly influenced by affect, but more so by the students' feelings of their confidence to meet specific cognitive challenges addressed by particular knowledge survey items rather than by their general satisfaction with their professors.
 Data yielded from knowledge surveys proves to be reliable and useful as an assessment tool.
 Instead of reliance on summative satisfaction, I recommend that "student ratings" of faculty proficiency should include summative ratings, formative profiles and knowledge surveys.
-This gives far greater voice to students, but provides perspectives beyond affective feelings of satisfaction.
-Although multiple measures of evaluative input from students are superior to summative surveys, even these together do not constitute a thorough review required for career decisions about faculty rewards and retention.
+This gives far greater voice to students, and provides revealing information about content being taught and pedagogy being employed.
+Although multiple measures of evaluative input from students are superior to summative surveys alone, even these together do not constitute a thorough review required for career decisions about faculty rewards and retention.